 If the San Gabriel Valley was represented by a pie in the pastry case, it would be a pie that is extremely diverse and unique.
 It would be a pie that is split into several different flavors, flavors that represent multiple types of culture, businesses, and households.
 Here are a few quick facts about the demographics within the San Gabriel Valley:

-The region is larger than the metropolitan areas of Las Vegas, Manhattan, Philadelphia, San Diego and San Francisco.
+- The region is larger than the metropolitan areas of Las Vegas, Manhattan, Philadelphia, San Diego and San Francisco.
 If it were a county, the San Gabriel Valley would be larger than that of 52 of California’s 58 counties.

 - The average size of a household in the San Gabriel Valley according to the 2010 Census was 3.81 persons compared with 2.98 persons for Los Angeles County as a whole.

 - Five cities and unincorporated areas in the Valley had average household sizes of over 4 persons, while an unincorporated area, the South San Jose Hills, recorded a hefty 4.99 persons per household.